CarlosMay7/70-preguntas-js/README.md

 50. What are Promises?
 [Answer](https://youtu.be/flCHV-zZGsY)
 51. What´s the diferrence between Spread Operator and Rest Operator?
 [Answer](https://youtu.be/DPcytjW763c)
 52. What is async/await and How does it work?
 [Answer](https://youtu.be/go_98w1k_IU)
+53.  what are default parameters?
+[Answer](https://youtu.be/lwtSn8cXHMI)
+54. What are wrapper objects?
+[Answer](https://youtu.be/VvJbI19r8aM)